 Beverly Hills is a somewhat small town located in the state of Florida.
 With a population of 8,342 people and three constituent neighborhoods, Beverly Hills is the 215th largest community in Florida.

-Unlike some towns, Beverly Hills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beverly Hills are a mix of both white- and blue-collar jobs.
+Beverly Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Beverly Hills is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Beverly Hills who work in food service (18.79%), sales jobs (12.88%), and office and administrative support (10.97%).
+There are especially a lot of people living in Beverly Hills who work in food service (15.31%), sales jobs (12.40%), and office and administrative support (10.26%).

 The most common language spoken in Beverly Hills is English.
 Other important languages spoken here include Spanish and German.